rgs258/django-markdown-view/README.rst

     :depth: 5

 .. note::
-    * Tested with section describes aspirational goals.
+    * The Tested With section describes aspirational goals.
     * Really, all directions describe aspirational goals.

 Requirements
 ------------

 Tested with:

+**The Tested With section describes aspirational goals.**

 * Python: 3.5, 3.6, 3.7, 3.8
 * Django: 2.0, 2.1, 2.2, 3.0